Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hamas gunmen seize an Israeli military vehicle after infiltrating the country during an attack on October 7.
 Photo: Reuters

-The audacity of the plan made it easy to underestimate, officials said.
-All militaries write plans they never use, and Israeli officials assessed that even if Hamas launched an attack, it would likely muster only a few dozen men, not hundreds.
+The plan's audacity made it easy to underestimate, officials said.
+All militaries write plans they never use, and Israeli officials estimate that even if Hamas were to mount an attack, it could muster only a few dozen men, not hundreds.

 Israel has also been distracted by other moves by Hamas, which, shortly before the attack, was negotiating permits for Palestinians to work in Israel, which officials in Tel Aviv saw as a sign that Hamas did not want war.

-That misjudgment cost Israel dearly, as Hamas eventually launched an unprecedented attack that would become one of the worst miscalculations in the 75-year history of the Jewish state.
+That misjudgment cost Israel dearly, as Hamas eventually launched an unprecedented attack that would go on to become one of the worst miscalculations in the 75-year history of the Jewish State.

 Nguyen Khanh